co-cart/cocart-api-reference-docs/source/includes/cocart-v1/_knowledge-base.md

 You can also [change how the logs are presented](#filters-api-access-cocart-logging).

+## How can I use CoCart on a multi-site network? ##

+Using CoCart on any site on the network is just the same as you would on a single site.
+The only difference is the domain/sub-domain of the site.

 ## Does CoCart work with the Dokan plugin? ##

 Yes.
 The only feature you wont be able to use are coupons.
 This is because Dokan disables the use of coupons.
 All other features are compatible.